Lumière et humidité : trouver le bon équilibre pour tes plantes d'intérieur - Verdeia

 💡 Verdeia decor tip

-Play with heights (shelves, stools, hangings) and textures (smooth vs veined leaves).
-A bright spot for succulents + a humid spot for tropicals = a more beautiful home and happier plants.
+Play with heights (shelves, stools, hangers) and textures (smooth vs veined leaves).
+A bright corner for succulents + a humid corner for tropicals = a more beautiful home and happier plants.

-An ideal environment is also a aerated substrate and a suitable pot:
+An ideal environment also means a aerated substrate and a suitable pot:

-• Drainage: hole at the bottom of the pot + draining layer (clay balls).
-Cache-pots without holes retain water → empty excess after 10–15 min.
+• Drainage: hole at the bottom of the pot + drainage layer (clay balls).
+Decorative pots without holes retain water → empty excess after 10–15 min.

-• Substrate: universal mix + perlite (or fine pumice) to aerate; fine tropicals (calathea) like a rich substrate but never compact.
+• Substrate: universal mix + perlite (or fine pumice) for aeration; fine tropicals (calathea) like a rich but never compact substrate.

-• Pot size: +2 cm diameter is enough; a pot too big = excess residual moisture.
+• Pot size: +2 cm diameter is enough; a pot too large = excess residual moisture.

 🔧 To avoid

-Repotting “large size” to space out watering: you increase the risk of root suffocation.
-Better small regular steps.
+Repotting in "large size" to space out watering: you increase the risk of root suffocation.
+Better to take small regular steps.

 • Pale/small leaves → lack of light; move closer to a window (gradually).

-• Burned/rolled leaves → too much direct sun or air too hot; filter, move 30–60 cm away.
+• Burnt/curled leaves → too much direct sun or air too hot; filter light, move 30–60 cm away.

 • Brown and dry tips → air too dry; increase humidity (grouping, humidifier).